Reality is measured. Not estimated.

 The AI industry accelerates while its environmental footprint remains obscured by voluntary disclosure and market-based accounting.
 A Federation of American Scientists analysis indicates Meta's actual emissions may be materially higher than market-based reports suggest.
 Software reporting cannot close the gap between what is disclosed and what is real.
 Hardware-signed direct measurement can.

-Rack-level sensors measure exact electrical load per inference and training cycle.
-Not market-based estimates.
-Not vendor self-reports.
-Direct measurement at the source.
+Rack-level sensors are designed to measure exact electrical load per inference and training cycle.
+Direct measurement at the source, not market-based estimates or vendor self-reports.
+Active hardware development; first pilots scheduled 2026.

 Cooling and Evaporation